chesterlau/RefactorThis/README.md

 # This project has been refactored and renamed to Product Management Service
-A CRUD product management service to manage products and product options
+A CRUD product management service to manage products and product optionss

 # Steps